ralphjsmit/filament/packages/schemas/docs/02-forms/09-file-upload.md

     ->imageEditorEmptyFillColor('#000000')
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `imageEditorEmptyFillColor()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Setting the image editor's viewport size

 You can change the size of the image editor's viewport using the `imageEditorViewportWidth()` and `imageEditorViewportHeight()` methods, which generate an aspect ratio to use across device sizes: